-Communications: All live fire ranges must maintain two separate means of communication with Range Operations at all times.
+All live fire ranges must maintain two separate means of communication with Range Operations at all times.
 Primary means of communication with Range Operations will be by Motorola Handheld "livefire" Channel.
 Alternate means of communication will be by commercial telephone.

-There is a commercial telephone located inside the range tower; telephone number is (845) 938-6038.
+There is a commercial telephone located on the pole next to the range tower, telephone number is (845) 938-2861.